Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-estimator.rst

 Problem definition
 -------------------------------

 We want to compute the expectation value of a quantum state (circuit) with respect to a certain operator.
-Here we are using the H2 molecule and a random circuit as the quantum state:
+Here we are using the H2 molecule and an arbitrary circuit as the quantum state:

 .. code-block:: python